Dance Trips to Vienna

 Be aware that decisions for the February ball season are typically finalized by the end of August.
 Each year, we negotiate for a limited number of tickets, so early registration is crucial for securing your spot in this exclusive experience.

-Once we have confirmed availability, to ensure your spot, we require a $250 non-refundable deposit.
+Once we have confirmed availability, to ensure your spot, we require a $250 non-refundable, non-transferable deposit.

 Inquire About Dance Trips To Vienna